AndrewMorrow/node_inquirer_example/README.md

    ***

 3. Installing an npm package

    - Now that your directory has been initialized you can now install npm packages the package I will demonstrate is called Inquirer and more info can be found <a href="https://www.npmjs.com/package/inquirer" target="_blank">here</a>.

+   - Instlling a package will use the following format

+     `npm install <packagename>`

    - To install the Inquirer package you can run the following

-      ``` npm install inquirer```
+     ` npm install inquirer`

    - this will grab inquirer from the depths of the internet and then install it in your package.json
    - Once the install is complete you will now be able to use the Inquirer package inside of any JS file in that directory.

-    ---
+   ***

 4. Using require to implement packages

    - Now that we have a package installed it can now be used in your JS file but first you must bring it using the require module to use it.
    - To use require you will structure it like the following

-      ```const variableName = require("packageName")```
+     `const variableName = require("packageName")`

    - In our case to use the inquirer package it will look something like this

-      ```const inquirer = require("inquirer")```
+     `const inquirer = require("inquirer")`

    - Now you can reference the inquirer package using the variable created named inquirer.
 Here is an example of using an inquirer method.

 ```
     inquirer
   .prompt([